adamjbradley/MintyGrid/README.md

 # MintyGrid
-MintyGrid is a simple EA that does not use indicators or market averages to trade.
+MintyGrid is a simple EA that does not use indicators nor market averages to trade.
 MintyGrid always buys and/or sells.
-On winning trades MintyGrid will take profit based configuration.
-On loosing trades MintyGrid uses a grid strategy to place resistance points using a martingale/reverse-martingale strategy to be prepared for when the market swings in the opposite direction.
-MintyGird can be configured to run on many currency pairs simultaneously.
+On winning trades MintyGrid will take profit based on configuration.
+On losing trades MintyGrid uses a grid strategy to place resistance points using a martingale/reverse-martingale strategy to be prepared for when the market swings in the opposite direction.
+MintyGrid can be configured to run on many currency pairs simultaneously and will work as long as the pairs are similar in price.

 Recommended usage is on a cent account with at least 300 EUR (30000 Euro Cents) and high leverage.
 Or 30000 EUR on a standard account if you want to take a big risk.
+It is not recommended to run MintyGrid alongside other EAs.
+If you wish to run it is advised to run MintyGrid on its own trading account with no more than 10% of your assets, use only assets you are prepared to possibly lose.
+MintyGrid is aggressive and effective but risky.
+MintyGrid does not use stop losses, your entire account balance is at risk.

+By default MintyGrid runs on EURUSD, timeframe is irrelevant.

+MintyGrid does not work well on netting accounts.
+MintyGrid works best on forex brokers with a 0.01 lot size and lot step.

 Always backtest before using.
 It is not recommended to run MintyGrid alongside other EAs.